JakubInIT/SQL_Data_Academy_Project/README.md

 ### 2nd Question:
 I used MIN and MAX to find the first and last year of measurements.
-With LIKE, I searched for data containing "milk" and "bread" and found their average prices in the first and last years.
+With LIKE, I searched for data containing "mléko" and "chléb" and found their average prices in the first and last years.
 Finally, I divided the average wage by the average price of milk and bread.

 ### 3rd Question: